-When someone is trying to sell you a car or a gym membership, they handle the paperwork themselves.
-All you have to do is say yes and sign.
+When someone is trying to sell you a car or a gym membership, they handle the paperwork themselves; all you have to do is say yes and sign.
 Keep this model in mind when you want your principal to approve your field trip request.
 If you get the answer you want, expect to make phone calls, fill out paperwork, and collect permission slips on your own.

 Keep it to a minimum.

-Before crossing an administrator’s radar, consider your own scorecard.
-Did your principal have to calm down angry parents last week?
+Before crossing an administrator’s radar, consider your own current scorecard: Did your principal have to calm down angry parents last week?
 Have you just requested a schedule change or ordered expensive supplies?
 Have you been writing lots of referrals?
 If so, give it some time.
-Requests and complaints can combine with other issues to make you seem like a high–maintenance employee.
+Requests and complaints can combine with other issues to make you seem like a high-maintenance employee.

 Keep it private.

 We’re often reminded that students need to save face and will react badly if confronted about problem behavior in front of peers.
 This advice applies to people of any age, and it definitely applies to your boss.
 Don’t embarrass your principal—or yourself—by airing private complaints in public.